How to Best Schedule

 Employee Scheduling Is a Strategic Process

 Complex.
 Fast moving.
-Highly skilled workers.
+Highly skilled employees.
 This is a modern shift-based workplace.
-In these environments, making the employee schedule is critical because it ensures the right resources are in the right place at the right time.
-It impacts labor costs, productivity, and even legal compliance.
-Scheduling also serves as a key connection point to employees.
-The quality with which employee schedules are planned, published, and communicated impacts worker satisfaction, absenteeism, and turnover.
+In these environments, making the right employee schedule is critical because it ensures the right resources are in the right place at the right time.
+It also impacts labor costs, productivity, and even legal compliance.
+Scheduling serves as a key connection point to employees.
+The quality with which employee schedules are planned, published, and communicated impacts worker satisfaction, “no-shows”, and turnover.

 -Bersin by Deloitte Click to Tweet